katiedelson/game-design-project/devlog.md

 * [Proposal](proposal.pdf)
 * [Other docs](todo)

+### 2024.10.09 - 5hrs: Updated wall jumping & sliding and improved umbrellas
+* found out a way to lock horizontal movement when in wall state
+* made it so you can only hold onto the wall for a few seconds before you start sliding down the wall
+* added wall grab sprite
+* made it so you can press the "f" key to slide on command
+* made the amount you bouce relative to the height you fall at, with the condition that the player has to be falling to activate the bounce, so you cannot jump on it from the bottom

 ### 2024.10.07 - 5hrs: Overhauled player physics code, finished wall jumping & sliding, started on bouncing mechanic
 * redid the player phsyics code w/ a state machine (different states being Air, Floor, and Wall)
 * ran into trouble with character "walking-off" wall before jump input, wouldn't let me stop horizontal movement while